cloudfoundry/identity-tools/README.md

 `/batch` then there is a Spring Batch Admin UI and set of JSON endpoints at that URL.

+##  Szxcvbn

+Scala port of the zxcvbn project (MIT licensed).
+See the subproject readme file for more details.

 ## License

 All projects individually licensed (ASL 2.0 unless otherwise stated).